Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 When Is the Best Time to Meditate?

 Independent or guided meditation can be done anytime, anywhere.

 Still, the morning is likely the very best time to meditate.

 In the morning, your mind is likely at its calmest.
 Nothing stressful has happened yet as you’ve just woken up, and your mind has probably not encountered any complex problems yet either.

-Moreover, because you’ve just woke up, it’s unlikely that you’ll fall asleep during a meditation in the morning.
-If you do, however, consider playing some morning meditation music to make the experience a bit livelier.
+Moreover, because you’ve just woken up, it’s unlikely that you’ll fall asleep during a meditation in the morning.
+However, if you do, consider playing some morning meditation music to make the experience a bit livelier.
 Positive energy music can actually help you concentrate better during meditation.

 How Meditation Works

 So how does a simple meditation exercise work?